 Understanding Your Mental Health

 Most people feel the emotional heaviness of being “depressed.”
-Although that is similar it is not the same or as severe as people struggling with clinical depression or Major Depressive Disorder (MDD).
+Although it is similar, it is not comparable to people struggling with clinical depression or Major Depressive Disorder (MDD).
 Depression is a condition defined by overwhelming sadness and lack of motivation, interest, and pleasure.
-This is often coupled with physical sensations of heaviness, lethargy, fatigue, and other bodily discomfort.
+This is commonly coupled with physical sensations of heaviness, lethargy, fatigue, and other bodily discomfort.
 These symptoms last at least 2 weeks or more.

 There are many options for hope and healing for depression.
 These include: